 After lunch, we’ll visit several shops and schools focusing on traditional and modern handicrafts made and created in Sweden, including textiles and wooden kitchen items.

 You'll have plenty of time to explore on your own this afternoon.
 You may want to visit the Nobel Prize Museum or the National Museum.

 Later, we’ll meet in the hotel lobby to walk to dinner.
 Dinner this evening will be very different from the food we’ve enjoyed so far.
-Pat’s Place, which specializes in Thai Tapas.
+Pat’s Place specializes in Thai Tapas.

 After lunch, take time to rest or do some last-minute shopping.
 The Hortorget flea market is a great place to rummage for treasures.

 Our farewell dinner will be at the award-winning Restaurant in Fotografiska Stockholm.
-We'll arrive early to enjoy the huge number of photographs on display at this important museum.
-The restaurant with its set menu specializes in distinctive dishes focusing mainly on vegetables begging to be photographed and sent to your friends and family.
+We'll arrive early to enjoy the vast array of photographs.
+The restaurant, with its set menu, specializes in distinctive dishes focusing mainly on vegetables begging to be photographed and sent to your friends and family.